edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Let's talk briefly about runtimes.
 In the context of Next.js, "runtime" refers to the set of libraries, APIs, and general functionality available to your code during execution.
 Next.js supports `Node.js and Edge runtimes`_.
-(The "Edge" runtime is coincidentally named but is not related to EdgeDB.)
+(The "Edge" runtime is coincidentally named but is not related to Gel.)

 Streaming is supported within both runtimes, but the implementation is a bit simpler when using Edge, so that's what we will use here.
 The Edge runtime is